shockscript/spec/src/methods.md

 ## Generators

 A method is a generator if the `yield` operator appears at least once in the method's body.
 A generator is a method that evaluates like an iterator, consumed in pauses of `yield` operators until it hits a `return` statement or the end of code.
+A generator returns a `Generator.<T>` object.

 ```
-function g():Generator.<decimal> {
+function g():Number {
     yield 100.5;
 }
 ```